Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 As a final example, we will plot the angular positions from the

 catalog on a 2D projection of the sky.
-Instead of using pylab
+Instead of using pylab-style

 plotting, we'll take a more object-oriented approach.
 We'll start by